rhysd/vim.wasm/README.md

     And you may notice soon on trying it... it's buggy :)
   - If inputting something does not change anything, please try to click somewhere in the page.
 Vim may have lost the focus.
+  - You can try vimtutor by `:e tutor`.

 The goal of this project is running Vim editor on browser by compiling Vim C sources into WebAssembly.